xkevin190/Weather-test/README.md

 2. **Testing React Native Components**:
    - **Library**: `testing-library/react-native`
    - **Purpose**: To test the UI components and ensure they behave as expected.

-## Summary
-The Weather App project serves as a practical demonstration of integrating weather services into a React Native application while implementing a Flux architecture.
-It incorporates modern libraries for navigation, state management, and testing, showcasing best practices in mobile app development.

-- [Getting Started](https://reactnative.dev/docs/environment-setup) - an **overview** of React Native and how setup your environment.
-- [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
-- [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
-- [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.